Blue Unit: Computational Tinkering

 We’ll accomplish this in three steps:

-STEP 1: Set up the Raspberry Pi to store and play counterstories using the VLC free and open source cross-platorm multimedia player (https://www.videolan.org/vlc/).
-This may have already been done previously as it is an exercise within the Orange Unit.
+STEP 1: Set up the Raspberry Pi to store and play counterstories using the VLC free and open-source, cross-platform multimedia player.
+This may have already been done previously, as it is an exercise within the Orange Unit.

 STEP 2: Set up your Circuit Playground Express.
 The Toolbox Trumpet will now be expanded to use components of the MakeCode Serial UART Communications Extension to transfer capacitive touch and momentary switch data to the Raspberry Pi to play counterstories based on sensor inputs.

 To work through these steps, it is now time to bring together the technical activities with the social activities.
 Work through these in pairs.
-Or perhaps before doing these activities in pairs, join in a community of practice to consider ways to approach this within a diversity of community cultural wealth’s that are present.
+Or perhaps before doing these activities in pairs, join in a community of practice to consider ways to approach this within a diversity of community cultural wealths that are present.
 This is to be a work not of doing alone, but of being present within the space, with the people in this room.
-The book Emergent Strategy highlights several relevant principles relevant in considering technical activities within a community of practice as something that is completed through being present rather than as driven-doing acts.
+The book Emergent Strategy highlights several principles relevant in considering technical activities within a community of practice, and a community of practice as something that is completed through being present rather than as driven-doing acts.
 These include: